Learning to Aggregate Multi-Scale Context for Instance Segmentation in Remote Sensing Images: Experiments

-Beyond optical remote sensing images, we also evaluate our model on the more challenging SAR images.
-Specifically, SAR images are considered as single-channel grayscale images.
-Each image is constructed by stacking three single-channel images at channel dimension.
-Experimental results in Table~\ref{tab:4} also demonstrate that compared with strong baselines for natural images, our method significantly works better, even using a lighter backbone.
-Note that in SAR images, we do not observe obvious gains using multi-scale training, so only multi-scale testing is used when performing data augmentation.
+Beyond optical remote sensing images, we also evaluate our model on the more challenging SAR images on HRSID dataset.
+The results are presented in Table~\ref{tab:5}, in which the first group contains object detection models while the second group includes instance segmentation models.
+Practically, SAR images are considered as single-channel grayscale images, so that each input for the model is constructed by repeating the SAR images for three times along the channel dimension.
+The experimental results prove that compared with strong baselines for natural or optical remote sensing images, our method significantly works better on both object detection and instance segmentation.